 People living in Africa have some of the lowest levels of access to formal financial services in the world.
 Even when they are able to open accounts, usage rates often remain low because transactions are too costly, insecure, or inconvenient.
 The most underserved are women, youth, and those living in remote areas.

-The Mastercard Foundation believes that fostering effective and inclusive financial markets will not only enable more poor people to access financial services and improve their lives — it will also help to drive business expansion and increase youth employment, the overarching focus of the Foundation’s work in the years ahead.
+Through the Expanding Access to Financial Services initiative, Mastercard Foundation is fostering effective and inclusive financial markets that will not only enable more poor people to access financial services and improve their lives — it will also help to drive business expansion and increase youth employment, the overarching focus of the Foundation’s work in the years ahead.

 These programs aim to increase access to financial services by: